AAPI Mental Health Zines and More

 Event Details: A 3-station zine event where participants are free to roam in whatever order they choose.
 Free snacks.
 Zine workshop.
 Mini zine fest.
 Possibly a raffle drawing.

-Location: PCC Rock Creek Building 3 (Arts Building)
+Location: PCC Rock Creek Building 3 (Music and Arts Building)

 Date: Friday, May 30th, 11am-4pm PT